nhut9dev/create-nhut9dev-app/README.md

 You will be prompted to:

-1. Choose a project template (Next.js, Clean Architecture Express, API Gateway, or Turbo Next.js + Expo)
+1. Choose a project template (Next.js 16 Clean Architecture, Clean Architecture Express, API Gateway, or Turbo Next.js + Expo)
 2. Enter your project name

 The CLI will automatically: